danieltt/pktgen/README.md

 > sudo apt-get install linux-headers-$(uname -r)

-Current version for kernel 3.11.0
+Current version for kernel 3.11.0.
 It uses netfilter hooks to process incomming packets.

-To compile and load the module
+To compile and load the module:

 > make

 > insmod ./pktgen.ko

-it is necessary to map each interrupt with a different core use  [eth-affinity] (https://github.com/jelaas/eth-affinity) to set up automaticaly.
+it is necessary to map each interrupt with a different core.
+You can use  [eth-affinity] (https://github.com/jelaas/eth-affinity) to set up automaticaly.

 > eth-affinity